To read part #1, click here

 “Leave me alone!”
 Jamilah shouted at Muḥammad.
 “I told you the bike was too big.”
 She rounded on the Chinese man.
 “What are you laughing at?”
 Unaffected by Jamilah's rage, the man walked away, still laughing.

 Jamilah put her hand to her mouth, and her fingers came away bloody.
-One of her teeth felt slightly loose.
+One of her teeth felt loose.

 Muḥammad rummaged in his Zo bag.
 “Let me get you a tissue.”